mem48/geocompr/main.md

 <img src="figures/basic-new-raster-plot-1.png" width="576" style="display: block; margin: auto;" />

-Moreover, it is possible to plot raster together with vector data.
+Moreover, it is possible to plot a raster and overlay it with vector data.
-For this purpose, we need to read a vector dataset:
+For this purpose, we need to read-in a vector dataset:

 ```r